 XI.
 Judicial Review

-If you do decide to bring a court action, you may file in a federal district court in any of the following places:
+You may file in a federal district court in any of the following places:

 (1) Where you reside,